 How Will the CTA Impact Foreign Investors?

 Foreign investors commonly use shell companies to purchase property in the United States, especially in New York City.
-So, there are some who fear that the increased regulations imposed by the CTA will deter potential investors, reducing the flow of capital into the housing market.
+There are some who fear that the increased regulations imposed by the CTA will deter potential investors, reducing the flow of capital into the housing market.
 The law applies to US businesses and any company registered to do business in the United States, including shell companies set up to purchase hard assets like real estate.

 While the new regulations will potentially make some foreign investors reconsider purchasing property in the United States, it likely won't have a significant impact other than deterring financial criminals.
 As long as the real estate market is strong and there's an opportunity to make a profit, foreign investors will continue buying, even if they must fill out additional paperwork.
 Many experts also argue that the increased transparency will prevent bad actors from investing in the US, which will bolster the market in the long run.